 top of page

-Is functional medicine is covered by insurance is one of the most commonly asked questions among patients exploring alternative approaches to healthcare.
+Is functional medicine covered by insurance?
+This question is common among those exploring alternative healthcare approaches.
 Unlike conventional medicine, functional medicine focuses on the root cause of illness through a personalized, systems-based approach.
 This care often includes detailed lab testing, lifestyle modifications, and longer consultations.
 While the benefits are well-recognized, insurance coverage is typically limited.

 One key reason why insurance doesn’t cover functional medicine in full is due to how insurance companies categorize medical services.
 Most policies are structured around acute care, pharmaceutical treatment, and basic diagnostics.
 Functional medicine labs and extended physician consultations don't always meet these predefined insurance criteria.